ADVERTISEMENT

 As over 500 services were cancelled, including all flights from Delhi airport till Friday 11:59 PM, the Ministry of Civil Aviation stepped in to resolve the crisis "without compromising" on air safety, even as it hoped that the operations begin to stabilise and return to normal by Saturday and complete restoration within next three days.

 FTDL mandated 48 hours uninterrupted rest a week, only two consecutive night duties and other measures, which were implemented in two phases from July 1 and November 1.
-The new norms meant airlines had to hire more flight crew, which was on at a slow pace in IndiGo that resulted in the collapse of its services.
+The new forms meant airlines had to hire flight more crew, which was on a slow pace in IndiGo that resulted in the collapse of its services.

 Asserting that the government is "fully alert to the difficulties" being faced by air passengers and remains in continuous consultation with airlines and all relevant stakeholders, he said every necessary measure, including regulatory relaxations as permitted by DGCA, is being taken to stabilise airline operations and alleviate public inconvenience at the earliest possible time.